tratteria/.github/README.md

-# Welcome to the Tratteria GitHub
+# Welcome to the Tokenetes GitHub

-To learn more about Tratteria, visit [tratteria.io](https://tratteria.io)
+To learn more about Tokenetes, visit [tratteria.io](https://tratteria.io)